Education Research Current About VU Amsterdam NL

 • Mind and Machine

 In the final course, we take one step beyond the brain itself and look at the interaction between mind and machine.
 We will study the basic principles of artificial intelligence (AI) and brain computer-interfaces (BCI), and discuss current applications in society and associated ethical issues.
-Students experience hands-on how BCI can be used to self-regulate brain activity.
-They work in groups to investigate how science meets science fiction when developing a new application of AI and BCI in a product or a service.
+Students work in groups on a business project to investigate how science meets science fiction by developing a new application of AI and BCI in a product or a service.
 The entrance level of the course is for students without a background in exact sciences.

 See study guide.